first 30 days after launch

 By Day 7, you should know: Did anyone sign up?
 Did anyone engage with your community posts?
 Did anyone reply to your direct messages?
 What exact words did they use when they described their problem?
 Write down the answers.
 You'll need them next week.

-Week 2: Find Out Why or Why Not (Days 8 to 14)
+Week 2: How Do You Figure Out Why (or Why Not)?
+(Days 8 to 14)

 Week 1 gave you raw data.
 Week 2 is about interpreting it.
 Your job now is to figure out why people did or didn't respond, and make one adjustment based on what you learned.